juanlajara/ML/README.md

 # ML

 Learning Langchain and its assets (prompts, agents, tools).
 I created a PDF uploader that uses ChatGPT LLMs and Facebook's AI semantic search to answers questions based off of only the information provided in the PDF.
-This is a year

 # Running this Application